-GeniePoint is a national charging network, owned and run by ChargePoint Services, operating rapid and fast EV charge points in England, Scotland, and Wales.
+GeniePoint is a national charging network, owned and run by Engie EV Solutions, operating rapid and fast EV charge points in England, Scotland, and Wales.
 The network is supermarket chain Morrisons’ EV charging partner, installing and operating charge points at a number of the retailer’s sites.

 There is no cost to register for the network, and GeniePoint has a simple tariff scale, with only a few regional exceptions.
 Most charge points have a connection fee followed by a cost per kWh, though there are some free units available.
 The GeniePoint Network is accessed via mobile web app or via RFID card.
-There is a fee for a ChargePoint Services RFID card but customers can link up and use their own RFID card if preferred.
+There is a fee for an Engie EV Services RFID card but customers can link up and use their own RFID card if preferred.

 How much does the GeniePoint network cost?

 Free web app – £9 fee for RFID card

 Cost per charge: 30p/kWh for Type 2 units – 7kW & 22 kW – plus 50p connection fee

 30p/kWh for rapid units – plus £1 connection fee

 London units – within M25 – have an increased connection fee of £1.80, but charging costs remain at 30p/kWh and no change to Type 2 points